 Alan Aragon has over 20 years of success in the fitness field, and is one of the most influential figures in the movement towards evidence-based information.
 He is a continuing education provider for the Commission on Dietetic Registration, National Academy of Sports Medicine, and National Strength & Conditioning Association.
 Alan writes a monthly research review focused on providing cutting-edge theoretical and practical information to health and fitness professionals.
 Alan's work has been published in the popular media as well as the peer-reviewed scientific literature.
 He maintains a private practice designing programs for recreational, Olympic, and professional athletes.
 Alan is the nutrition advisor for Men's Health magazine.

 After obtaining his MSc from McGill University in Rehabilitation Science in Biomechanics, he went on to earn his PhD at the Sport Medicine Centre at the University of Calgary, focusing on research methods and biostatistics in musculoskeletal health, followed by his MD, also at the University of Calgary.
-He completed his residency training in Plastic Surgery at Dalhousie University in Nova Scotia and is currently a Hand Surgery Fellow at NYU.
+He completed his residency training in Plastic Surgery at Dalhousie University in Nova Scotia and his fellowship in Hand Surgery at NYU.
+He is currently in practice as a plastic and reconstructive surgeon.
 Bryan is a research methodologist who has won research awards at both international sport medicine and plastic surgery meetings.
 He sits on the editorial board for the Clinical Journal of Sport Medicine and is a peer-reviewer for several journals, as well as the Cochrane Collaboration , which publishes the Cochrane Database of Systematic Reviews.

 Brad Pilon, MSc is one of the world's most sought after intermittent fasting advocates.
 His book Eat Stop Eat continues to be one of the best selling books on intermittent fasting on the internet.